nabeelraza-7/Raindrops/README.md

 # Raindrops
 Rain drops in pygame
-Change the frame rates to display it properly.
+Change the frame rate to run it smoothly